sarasrking/jupyter-notebooks-intro/README.md

-# jupyter-notebooks-intro
+# Introduction to Jupyter Notebooks
-Introduction to Jupyter notebooks
+A first look at Jupyter Notebooks, why they are useful and how to use them.